ShriramG24/IMG-Super-Resolution/README.md

 # IMG-Super-Resolution

 This simple project aims to utilize an existing state-of-the-art pre-trained model to upscale low-resolution images to a higher resolution, which is known in the computer vision community as **image super resolution**.
 The model used here is a Residual-in-Residual Dense Network (RRDN), which is based on an ESRGAN architecture.
-More about the specific implementation in this project can be found in the following repository: https://github.com/idealo/image-super-resolution.
+More about the specific implementation in this project can be found in the following [repository](https://github.com/idealo/image-super-resolution).

 ## Installation Instructions